th3architect/dbvisualizer-nuodb/README.md

     cd target/classes
     jar uf ${dbvisualizer_home}/lib/dbvis.jar com/onseven/dbvis/db/nuodb/NuoDBFacade.class

-One would hope that would be the end of it, but there is no discovery in DbVis, you have intrusive declarations such as this in the DatabaseFacade class:
+I had hoped that would be the end of it, but there is no discovery in DbVis, you have intrusive declarations such as this in the DatabaseFacade class:

     public static final String SYBASE_IQ_DISPLAY_NAME = "Sybase IQ";